Continue reading on DataGuidance with:

 The Civil Code

-The privacy-related rights recognised under the Civil Code include the constitutional right not to be subjected to search except in cases provided by the law (Articles 11 and 13).
-Article 11 provides that 'no person may have [their] freedom restricted, or be subject to a search, except in cases provided by the law'.
-Articles 20 and 24 of the Civil Code provide for the right to refuse to be compelled to submit oneself into a medical examination without consent and the right not to be compelled to reveal facts obtained in the course of one's professional duty (see section on personal scope below).
-Moreover, Article 31 of the Civil Code stipulates that the addressee of a confidential letter may not divulge its content without the consent of the author except in judicial proceedings where they have a legitimate interest.
+The privacy-related rights recognized under the Civil Code include the Constitutional right not to be subjected to search except in cases provided by the law (Articles 11 and 13).
+Article 11 provides that 'no person may have [their] freedom restricted, or be subject to a search, except in cases provided by the law.'
+Articles 20 and 24 of the Civil Code provide for the right to refuse to be compelled to submit oneself into a medical examination without consent and the right not to be compelled to reveal facts obtained while exercising one's professional duty (see the section on personal scope below).
+Moreover, Article 31 of the Civil Code stipulates that the addressee of a confidential letter may not divulge its content without the consent of the author, except in judicial proceedings where they have a legitimate interest.

 The Criminal Code